-Fire and Gas systems (FGS) are important tools for safeguarding process plants and production facilities that handle flammable and toxic materials.
-All such facilities have inherent fire risk that can not be fully mitigated by preventative instrumented functions, in some cases these facilities require the installation of fire and gas systems to mitigate these hazards.
-Kenexis assists our clients in the performance-based design and evaluation of fire and gas systems, commonly referred to as fire and gas mapping.
+Fire and Gas Systems (FGS) are important tools for safeguarding process plants and production facilities that handle flammable and toxic materials.
+All such facilities have inherent risk that can not be fully mitigated by preventative instrumented functions, in some cases these facilities require the installation of fire and gas systems to mitigate these hazards.
+Kenexis assists our clients in performance-based design and independent validation of fire and gas systems, commonly referred to as fire and gas mapping.

 Kenexis Fire and Gas Mapping services include assistance in all phases of the fire and gas system lifecycle.
 These services are based around our unparalleled expertise in not only fire and gas system design, but also process knowledge and risk analysis capabilities.
-This expertise is then deployed using best-in-class tools such as the Effigy™ fire and gas mapping software.
-This combination provides the most rigorous analysis against performance targets, which results in the safest plant while also resulting in the lowest cost.
+This expertise is then deployed using best-in-class tools such as the Effigy™ Fire and Gas Mapping engineering software.
+This combination provides the most rigorous analysis against performance targets, which results in the optimal coverage at the best cost.

 A well designed fire and gas system is intended to detect and in some cases automatically mitigate fire, combustible gas, and toxic gas hazards.
-Although national standards such as NFPA 72 address numerous aspects of good engineer practice for fire and gas systems, the standard does not prescribe in detail how to site fire and gas detectors in industrial process facilities, nor does it address the selection of appropriate detection technologies.
+Although national standards such as NFPA 72 address numerous aspects of good engineer practice for fire and gas systems, the standard does not prescribe how to site fire and gas detectors in industrial process facilities, nor does it address the selection of appropriate detection technologies.
 Consequently, the ISA TR84.00.07 Guidance On The Evaluation Of Fire And Gas System Effectiveness was developed to provide guidance.

 Selection of the improper detection technology can often lead to problems in the operation and maintenance of a fire and gas system.
 In many cases detectors are selected which are not suitable for the application, resulting in spurious alarms, excessive maintenance requirements, or ineffective detection of hazards.
 Kenexis ensures that the selected technology will meet performance requirements and is appropriate for the application resulting in a safer design with reduced maintenance costs.